debradley/dead-simple-react/README.md

 `defer` ensures that the scripts load in the order they are declared and that they don't run until the page has finished loading.
 Because [`defer`](https://caniuse.com/#feat=script-defer) and [`async`](https://caniuse.com/#feat=script-async) have similar browser support, using `defer` is probably always the better choice.

-TODO: Is there any need to do anything more complicated than using `defer` if you don't need to support older browsers, as shown in Declaratively loading JavaScript?

-TODO: Does using webpack change the game?

 ### Loading CSS

 [Loading your CSS after your JavaScript may provide some performance gain (and won't hurt)](https://stackoverflow.com/a/9272730/5070828).